danfuzz/samizdat/doc/library-guide/Io1.md

 `path` must be a list of the form described by `pathFromFlat` (see which).
 See `readFileUtf8` for further discussion.

-#### `sandboxedReader(directory) <> function`

-Returns a file reader function which is limited to *only* reading files from underneath the named directory (a path-list as described in `pathFromFlat`).
-The return value from this call behaves like `flatReadFileUtf8`, as if the given directory is both the root of the filesystem and is the current working directory.
-Symbolic links are respected, but only if the link target is under the named directory.

-This function is meant to help enable a "supervisor" to build a sandbox from which untrusted code can read its own files.

 #### `writeFileUtf8(flatPath, text) <> void`

 Writes out the given text to the named file, using the underlying OS's